 The investigation claims citations issued by these inspections can be fought through a secretive appeals process.
 And if a nursing home doesn’t get a desired outcome at the state level through what’s known as an informal review, it can appeal to a special federal court, which is also hidden from the public.

-Even when citations are upheld by the federal court, some still don’t make it onto the Medicare website, known as Care Compare, allowing facilities to keep their five-star ratings.
+Even when the federal court upholds citations, some still don’t make it onto the Medicare website, known as Care Compare, allowing facilities to keep their five-star ratings.